vapor/postgres-nio/README.md

 ### Supported Platforms

-NIOPostgres supports the following platforms:
+PostgresNIO supports the following platforms:

 - Ubuntu 14.04+
 - macOS 10.12+

 ## Overview

-NIOPostgres is a client package for connecting to, authorizing, and querying a PostgreSQL server.
+PostgresNIO is a client package for connecting to, authorizing, and querying a PostgreSQL server.
 At the heart of this module are NIO channel handlers for parsing and serializing messages in PostgreSQL's proprietary wire protocol.
 These channel handlers are combined in a request / response style connection type that provides a convenient, client-like interface for performing queries.

 Support for both simple (text) and parameterized (binary) querying is provided out of the box alongside a `PostgresData` type that handles conversion between PostgreSQL's wire format and native Swift types.